 Richard Lambert is a poet and author whose work often crosses the parameters of genre.
 He has released two collections of poetry, Night Journey (2012), and The Nameless Places (2017).
 His work has appeared in The Spectator, the TLS, and the Poetry Review, among others.
 In 2017, he was longlisted by The Sunday Times for his short story ‘The Hazel Twig and the Olive Tree.’
-His debut YA novel, The Wolf Road, is due to be released in autumn 2019 by the independent publisher, Everything With Words.
+His debut YA novel, The Wolf Road, is due to be released in February 2020 by the independent publisher, Everything With Words.

 Your novel is being published by Everything With Words, tell us a little about it…